membraneframework/membrane_tutorials/videoroom/videoroom.md

   ## We might need something else than the plain Elixir standard library...
   Ugh...I am sure till now on you have already found out that media streaming is not that easy.
 It covers many topic which originates to the nature of the reality.
 We need to deal with some limitations brought to us by the physics of the surrounding universe, we want to compress the data being sent with the great tools mathematics has equipped us with, we are taking an advantage of imperfections of our perception system...
-  All this stuff is both complex and complicated - and that is why we don't want to code it from the very scratch.
-We will be using some tools which provide some level of abstraction for working with media streaming.
+  All this stuff is both complex and complicated - and that is why we don't want to design it from the very scratch.
+Fortunately, we have an access to the protocols - as somebody has already inspected the problem and created a protocol which defines how should we behave.
+But that's not enough - those protocols are also complicated and implementing them on our own would still oblige us to dig into it's fundamentals.
+That is why we will be using tools which provide some level of abstraction on top of these protocols.
 Ladies and gents - let me introduce to you - the Membrane framework.
   ## What does Membrane framework do?
   (???)
   ## Membrane framework structure